GravityLabs/HPaste/README.markdown

 * Use Scala's type system to its advantage--the compiler should verify the integrity of the schema.
 * Be a verbose DSL--minimize boilerplate code, but be human readable!

+## Project Status
+This project is currently actively developed and maintained.
+It is used in a large production codebase in high-throughput, memory-intensive scenarios, and has many months of bug fixes under its belt.
+Because it already has a great deal of code utilizing it, there will not be many breaking changes to the API.
+Instead what we usually do is provide an upgraded API that sits next to the old API, then deprecate the old one.

+## Quickstart

-Here's some quick code examples to give you a sense of what you're getting into:
+Here's some quick code examples to give you a sense of what you're getting into.
+All of the examples in the sections below come from the HPaste unit tests.
+Specifically the file [WebCrawlSchemaTest.scala](https://github.com/GravityLabs/HPaste/blob/master/src/test/scala/com/gravity/hbase/schema/WebCrawlSchemaTest.scala).
+If you go to that file and follow along with the explanations below, things will make more sense.

 #### Creating a WebTable
 The classic case for HBase and BigTable is crawling and storing web pages.
 You need to define a WebTable for your crawling.
 The below defines a table called WebTable, with a String key.